 A dog that doesn’t shed very much will still produce dander and saliva.
 All dogs have skin, and therefore all dogs will have dander.
 There isn’t any way around that.

 While the idea that shedding helps spread around allergens is logical, science doesn’t back it up.
-One study found that there was no difference between the allergen levels in homes with hypoallergenic dogs and homes with un-hypoallergenic dogs.
+One study found that there was no difference between the allergen levels in homes with hypoallergenic dogs and homes with un-hypoallergenic dogs1.
 In other words, all the dogs seemed to spread their dander around at about the same rate.

 This study found that one of the most popular hypoallergenic dogs – Poodles – actually had the highest dander concentration level.
 Labrador Retrievers, which usually aren’t considered hypoallergenic in the least, had the least amount of dander.

 There was no particular difference in dander level depending on the dog’s sex or age.
 There was also no difference based on how often the dog was bathed, even though this is a common suggestion for allergy sufferers with pets.
 Swimming was found to make a difference, though.